Key Takeaways

 CPAP machines measure compliance by recording how often a person uses their machine.
 While CPAP machines usually monitor both how long the device is turned on and how long a person is wearing their CPAP mask, only time spent with the mask on is used to calculate CPAP compliance.

-• Practice during the day: Wearing the CPAP mask for 15-30 minutes during the day allows for acclimation to the sensation of the mask when there is no pressure to sleep.
+• Practice during the day: Wearing the CPAP mask for 15-30 minutes during the day can help you acclimate to the feel of the mask when there is no pressure to sleep.
 Watching TV, using a computer, or reading can be helpful for distraction during these practice sessions.
 If the air pressure is not applied, the mask should be disconnected from the CPAP tubing.

 • Talk to loved ones: It may help to ask bedpartners, roommates, and family members for support.
 Loved ones can also provide reminders to use the CPAP machine consistently every night.